Absorbent incontinence aids

 Regulated digestion

-Persistent bowel sluggishness often leads to frequent straining during bowel movements, thereby overloading the connective tissue of the pelvic floor.
-Therefore, ensure you have enough.
+Persistent bowel sluggishness often leads to frequent straining during bowel movements and thus overloads the connective tissue of the pelvic floor.
+Therefore, allow yourself enough

-"Tighten the anal sphincter several times in succession for about three seconds; this encourages the intestines to move more and initiates natural evacuation."
+Rather tense the anal muscle several times in a row for about three seconds; this encourages the bowel to move more and thus initiates natural emptying.

-A healthy, digestion-friendly diet contains a high fiber content.
-Fiber-rich foods include whole grain products such as whole grain bread, whole grain oats, and wheat bran, as well as raw fruits and vegetables.
-However, please avoid fiber-rich foods that can cause bloating – such as legumes, cabbage, onions, leeks, and plums.
+A healthy, digestion-friendly diet contains a high content of fiber.
+High-fiber foods include whole grain products such as whole grain bread, whole grain oats, and wheat bran, as well as raw fruits and vegetables.
+However, please avoid high-fiber foods that can cause bloating – such as legumes, cabbage, onions, leeks, and plums.

-"Flatulence can occasionally worsen incontinence due to increased pressure in the abdominal cavity.
-Therefore, gradually adjust your diet.
-Promote healthy gut bacteria that 'digest' the supplied dietary fibers and thus prevent flatulence.
-Yogurt and kefir in your daily meal plan support the natural gut flora."
+Bloating can occasionally worsen incontinence due to increased pressure in the abdominal cavity.
+Therefore, change your diet particularly slowly.
+Promote healthy gut bacteria that 'digest' the supplied fiber and thus prevent bloating.
+Yogurt and kefir on your daily menu support the natural intestinal flora.

-It is particularly important that you consume enough fluids to prevent constipation and to help a fiber-rich diet achieve its full effect.
+It is especially important that you consume enough fluids to prevent constipation and to help a high-fiber diet achieve its full effect.

 Herbal and fruit teas as well as mineral waters with low carbonation are recommended.